 External parties, however, do pay a license fee to be able to make use of the Service Dashboard.
 This dashboard allows them to communicate with the Hoplr neighbourhoods, without gaining access to its content.

-These external parties are mostly local governments.
-But public utilities, intermunicipal companies and organisations that are active in the public sector are candidates for the Service Dashboard as well.
-Their use is required to add value to the neighbourhoods and cannot be of commercial nature.
+These external parties are mainly local governments.
+But public utilities, intermunicipal companies and organisations active in the public sector are also eligible for the Service Dashboard.
+This is always to promote the service or communication to the citizen and without a commercial approach.